Skip to main content

 intent on trampling upon the fundamental freedoms

 ” of others.
-He is also closely linked to the saga of Lisa Miller, a woman
+He is also closely linked to the saga of Lisa Mille(link is external)r, a woman

 a lesbian woman.
 Although Liberty Counsel denies involvement in the kidnapping, earlier this year Miller was